asamamun/php-realtime-notification/README.md

    ```bash
    php notification_system.php
    ```
    This will start the server on `ws://localhost:8080`.
 Ensure port 8080 is open.
+Bettwe use IP instead of localhost for testing in LAN.

 ## Usage